larsniklasson/image-app/README.md

 ### 1. Write a React client for an image uploading API

-This repository contains a backend directory with and image uploading API a frontend directory with a React app.
+This repository contains a backend directory with an image uploading API and a frontend directory with a React app.
 The React app is just a `create-react-app` project and has no implemented functionality.

-We would like you to implement functionality so that the user can select an image from their local storage, type a name for it, and have your app uploading it to the server using the API.
+We would like you to implement functionality so that the user can select an image from their local storage, type a name for it, and have your app upload it to the server using the API.

 ### 2. Improve the API